-Due to the risk of introducing disease and due to guarantees furnished to key export markets, KLS does not accept imported pigs - including imported breeding animals - for slaughter.
+Due to the risk of introducing disease and due to guarantees furnished to key export markets, KLS does not accept imported cattle - including imported breeding animals - for slaughter.
 When importing animals for breeding, the requirements from the Swedish Board of Agriculture must be fulfilled.
-Piglet producers must be enrolled in the biosecurity program Smittsäkrad Besättning Gris.
+Cattle of unknown origin and cloned cattle are not accepted for slaughter.